Chili Line: The Narrow Rail Trail to Santa Fe by John A. Gjevre.

 Acknowledgments, Station Layouts, pp. 125-128.

-Agassiz Publications, cloth hardcover, 128 pages, 8.5 x 11 x .5 in., 21 pages in color including Ted Rose and Howard Fogg illustrations, maps and diagrams.
+Agassiz Publications, cloth hardcover, 128 pages, standard portrait book 8 x 10 in., 21 pages in color including Ted Rose and Howard Fogg illustrations, maps and diagrams.